-BREAKING: Shalala files to run for Congress
+BREAKING: Shalala makes run for Congress official with video announcement

 Shalala, who served as the fifth and first female president of UM from 2001 to 2015, was known as a political and financial powerhouse.
 She raised $3 billion over the 14 years she spent at the helm of UM, and she helped raise the university from a No. 64 spot to a No. 48 spot in the U.S. News & World Report rankings during her tenure.

 Throughout her presidency and through this spring, Shalala taught courses in political science and public policy.
-She would retire from teaching should she decide to join the congressional race.
+She will retire from teaching at the end of this academic year.

 Some of her biggest physical contributions to campus were the addition of the Shalala Student Center and the construction of the University Village housing complex.